 These believers were the ones that Apollos had converted.
 Obviously, if they are questioned about Holy Spirit baptism, it is important.
 There is an obvious contrast between water (repentance) baptism and Holy Spirit baptism.
 These men were believers.
 They were saved, but they needed the baptism of the Holy Spirit for empowerment.
 Once again the Spirit comes and gives tongues as evidence.

 If you would like to receive the baptism of the Holy Spirit, you can ask a spirit-filled believer to lay hands on you and pray for you to receive it.
 Or, you can pray the following prayer and receive it on your own.
 Remember to pray in faith.
 Without faith we can expect nothing (James 1:6-8), so believe you will receive and you will!
 God gives good gifts to those who ask, believing!

 I come before you and ask for the filling of the Holy Spirit.
 I want to operate in the gifts and do the works you’ve prepared for me to do.
 Fill me now, I pray, and let me operate in the gifts of Your Spirit.
-Amen.
+I unconditionally surrender to You, Holy Spirit, Amen.

 Congratulations!
 God says the gates of hell will not prevail against His Church!